AlbanMontaigu/boot2docker-vagrant-extension/README.md

 Just type ```dc``` to see available commands list.

+## Files and folders description

+### ash

+Here you have all custom commands loaded in your environment by this extension.

+### b2d-syncd

+Daemon to auto sync small files modifications between the host and the box.

+### bootlocal.sh.d

+Contains all scripts dynamically run by ```bootlocal.sh```.

+### dk-redsocks

+Contains daemon files to run a redsocks docker container an allow transparent proxy management for containers.

+### param.d

+All persistent parameter requested by the extension.

+### provision.sh.d

+Contains all scripts dynamically run by ```provision.sh```.

+### proxy

+Contains all your custom proxy definition to load them as a simple profile with built in ```b2d proxy``` commands.

+### bootlocal.sh, param.sh, provision.sh

+Twin script with same ones in the [boot2docker-vagrant-template](https://github.com/AlbanMontaigu/boot2docker-vagrant-template) project.

+Their twin's in the template project will execute them one in the same stage.
+Read their docs to know what are their goals.

 ## Known bugs and built-in workaround

 ### Files synchronization between your host and the box